Schnueggel/dockerpush/README.md

 # Dockerpush

-Is a simple script to manage docker installs with git
+Is a simple script to manage docker installs with git and docker-compose on bare metal instances

 ## Prequesite